galasa-dev/galasa.dev/src/markdown-pages/docs/cli-command-reference/cli-command-reference.md

 ## The CLI commands

 The following section provides a summary of current commands, along with a brief description.
-Click the links for more detailed information and examples on how to use the commands.
+Click the links for more detailed information and examples on how to use these commands.

 <details>
 <summary>Runs commands</summary>